Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 * WIDE - This makes the ioctl data and sd_buff signals 8 bit  (WIDE=0) or 16 bit (WIDE=1) if it is wide, ioctl_addr is incremented by 2
 * VDNUM - Virtual Device Number - This can be 1 to 4, and will create extra virtual block devices
 * BLKSZ - Block Size - set the block size of the block device - 0 = 128, 1 = 256, 2 = 512(default), ..
 7 = 16384
-* PS2WE - PS2 Write Enable - ??
+* PS2WE - PS2 Write Enable - option to use 2 way PS/2 communications.
+See ao486 core.

 clk_sys is the system clock.
 Make sure to use the same clock when reading from these signals.
 HPS_BUS should be passed through from the top level emu.